vladshablinsky/searchme/README.md

 * upload your file on the server
 * search among all uploaded files
-* download a file matchig your query
+* download a file matching your query

 Get Started
 ===========